JiaqiDijon/SPsyINN/README.md

 ---

-# Project Implementation
+## Project Execution

 Our project is straightforward to implement.
 You can execute the `./trainer/run.py` script to run the project.

+**Note:** You need to extract the `.zip` files in the `dataset` directory before running the script.

 ## Configuration Details
 The configuration details are located in the `model/Constants.py` file.
 In this file, you can modify various parameters:

 - **Training dataset**